 When a friend in Peru said I must visit Maras salt mines, I cringed and inwardly vowed not to.
-The last mine I visited – unintentionally at that – was one of the largest open-cut gold mines in the world, in Kalgoorlie Australia.
+The last mine I had visited – unintentionally at that – was one of the largest open-cut gold mines in the world, in Kalgoorlie Australia.
 Impressive as it was, mining is just not my thing.

-The Walk to Maras Salt Mines
+Maras Salt Mines Peru History

 Once a pond is full of this hot salty spring water, the water channel is blocked; over the next few days the sun evaporates the water, leaving crystals of pure salt that are scraped up.
 The water channel to the pond is reopened, and so the process continues.

 How to Get To Maras Salt Mines

 There are a few ways to reach these salt mines of Peru.
 It’s located about 4km from the town of Urubamba (located in the Sacred Valley), and a 45-60 minute drive from Cusco.

 If you’re starting in Cusco and want to take local transportation, then head to colectivo station in Cusco.
 Colectivos are shared mini-vans, and are the main way people get around.
 You board your “bus” and when it is full, it hurtles towards your destination (not for the faint of heart, especially when navigating curvy and precarious Andean roads).
 While the point of origin and destination are fixed, you can sometimes ask the driver to let you off in between.

 Find the colectivo bound for Urubamba, and ask the driver to let you off at Maras.
 They will let you off in the centre of Maras town, where you can get a taxi to take you the rest of the way.
 The mines aren’t as close as you might think given its namesake town; it will be about a 15-minute drive from Maras.

 If you’re starting in Urubamba, it is easiest to just take a taxi direct to Maras Peru salt mines.